Fuuxd/docTesting/README.md

 }
 ```

-can be left inconfigured for widget, not for api
+can be left unconfigured for widget, not for api

 ## Common Issues & Solutions